nolan-h-hamilton/Consenrich/docs/source/examples.rst

 	  python -m pip install rocco --upgrade
 	  rocco -i demoHistoneChIPSeq_consenrich_state.bw -g hg38 -o consenrichRocco_demoHistoneChIPSeq.bed

-  * The :ref:`matching` algorithm available with Consenrich may be effective as a complement or substitute for existing peak calling methods---e.g., detecting 'structured' enrichment patterns across multiple samples or identifying subpeaks within broad regions of interest.
+  * The experimental :ref:`matching` algorithm available with Consenrich may be effective as a complement or substitute for existing peak calling methods---e.g., detecting 'structured' enrichment patterns across multiple samples or identifying subpeaks within broad regions of interest.

   * Alternative peak calling methods that accept bedGraph or bigWig input (e.g., `MACS' bdgpeakcall <https://macs3-project.github.io/MACS/docs/bdgpeakcall.html>`_) should be capable of utilizing Consenrich signal tracks.
 Only ROCCO has been evaluated for this task to date.